CharlyJazz/GraphQL-Medium-Clone/README.md

 ## Getting Started

-The easy way to start is to know the prerequisites and then get a ruby package manager to install everything.
+The easy way to start is to clone this repo, read the prerequisites and then get a Ruby package manager to install everything.
 We recommend rbenv or RVM to handler this task.

 ### Prerequisites